jplag/JPlag/README.md

 [![Java Version](https://img.shields.io/badge/java-SE%2021-yellowgreen)](#download-and-installation)

 JPlag finds pairwise similarities among a set of multiple programs.
 It can reliably detect software plagiarism and collusion in software development, even when obfuscated.
-All similarities are calculated locally, and no source code or plagiarism results are ever uploaded to the internet.
+All similarities are calculated locally; no source code or plagiarism results are ever uploaded online.
 JPlag supports a large number of programming and modeling languages.

 * 📈 [JPlag Demo](https://jplag.github.io/Demo/)